Zach McKinstry Preview, Player Props: Tigers vs. Yankees

-On Tuesday, Zach McKinstry (hitting .300 in his past 10 games) and the Detroit Tigers face the New York Yankees, whose starting pitcher will be Michael King.
+On Wednesday, Zach McKinstry (.621 slugging percentage in past 10 games, including one home run) and the Detroit Tigers face the New York Yankees, whose starting pitcher will be Gerrit Cole.
 First pitch is at 6:40 PM ET.

-In his most recent game, he racked up two extra-base hits (2-for-4 with two triples) against the Yankees.
+He had a one-hit showing in his previous game (1-for-3) against the Yankees.

 Zach McKinstry Game Info & Props vs. the Yankees